 We here at Fairway America (the brains behind SBREfunds.com) have been managing our own Small Balance Real Estate funds since 2001 and have been administering our client’s funds since 2012.
 We require all interested investors on the site to be approved by us before gaining access to an individual offerings Deal Room.
 Every SBRE entrepreneur that is interested in listing their offering on our site must pass through our underwriting process which includes in-depth background checks on all of the principals of the management entity.
 This allows us to ensure that you can trust the person at the other end of deal.
 Our CEO and founder, Matt Burk, is the foremost authority in the U.S. in the specialized field of Small Balance Real Estate.

 Why we created SBREfunds.com

 As both investors and entrepreneurs in the space, we’ve seen firsthand the difficulty qualified investors and entrepreneurs have finding and connecting with each other in this space.
-We founded SBREfunds.com to close that gap and to provide investors and entrepreneurs with the information and expertise required to do deals with maximum success.
+We founded SBREfunds.com to close that gap and to provide investors and entrepreneurs with the resources and expertise required to do deals with maximum success.

 Defining Small Balance Real Estate

 Small Balance Real Estate (SBRE) funds or offerings are predominantly non-institutional-sized, real estate asset-based, 506-Regulation D pooled investment funds.
 (For an extensive definition of Small Balance Real Estate, check out Fairway America founder Matt Burk’s blog post on the subject.)